20 Most Extreme Adventures You Should Go On Before You Die

-But not many people would try the following 20 Extreme Adventures.
+But not many people would try the following 20 most Extreme Adventures.

 If however, you’re one of the few who would love to abseil an active volcano or ski the terrifying K2 mountain, this is the list for you.

-You’ll be hard pressed to find more exciting things to do in your lifetime.
+Adrenaline junky or not, you’ll be hard-pressed to find more exciting things to do in your lifetime.

 If you’re considering any of the following adventures, maybe consider hitting the gym first.

 Get yourself fit and ready for the extreme challenges ahead.

 Good luck to those of you determined enough to try the following!

 Before I forget, here are my Top 20 Essential Adventure Travel Items.

 #1 Go Speed Skiing At the Hahnenkamm Downhill Race